PistolRcks/py2048/README.md

 [Python 2.7](https://www.python.org/ftp/python/2.7.7/python-2.7.7-macosx10.3.dmg)
 and
 [pygame](http://pygame.org/ftp/pygame-1.9.1release-python.org-32bit-py2.7-macosx10.3.dmg)
-on the Mac, it should run.
+(direct download) on the Mac, it should run.
 The game does not include any OS-specific code.
 The same thing applies to Mac as it does to Windows; you need the 32-bit version of Python, as pygame only comes in 32-bit.
 One could also download dependencies via MacPorts.

-The download page for Python 2.7.7 is [here](https://www.python.org/download/releases/2.7.7/) just in case I included the wrong one.
+The download page for Python 2.7.7 is [here](https://www.python.org/download/releases/2.7.7/) just in case I linked to the wrong one.